What is the procedure for claiming a deceased person’s bank account?

 - To begin the claims procedure, go to the bank or give them a call.
 Always have a copy of the death certificate and your government-issued identification with you at all times.
 Fill out the documentation provided by the bank, which has been pre-signed by the dead owner and says that you will be the account’s heir.

-- 7 How long do banks take to release money after probate?
+- 5 Will banks release money without probate?

 What happens if no beneficiary is named on bank account?